3rd-Eden/versions/README.md

 #### Love

-It's crafted with love, what else do you need?
+It's crafted and engineered with love, what else do you need?

+---

 ## Installation